open-edge-insights/eii-core/README.md

 - [TimeSeriesProfiler](https://github.com/open-edge-insights/eii-tools/blob/master/TimeSeriesProfiler/README.md)
 - [VideoProfiler](https://github.com/open-edge-insights/eii-tools/blob/master/VideoProfiler/README.md)

-## EII Uninstaller
+## OEI Uninstaller

-The EII uninstaller script automates the removal of all the EII Docker configuration that are installed on a system.
+The OEI uninstaller script automates the removal of all the OEI Docker configuration that are installed on a system.
 The uninstaller performs the following tasks:

-- Stops and removes all the EII running and stopped containers.
+- Stops and removes all the OEI running and stopped containers.
-- Removes all the EII docker volumes.
+- Removes all the OEI docker volumes.
-- Removes all the EII docker images \[Optional\]
+- Removes all the OEI docker images \[Optional\]
-- Removes all EII install directory
+- Removes all OEI install directory

 To run the uninstaller script, run the following commmand from the `[WORKDIR]/IEdgeInsights/build/` directory